Jamesmykil253/MoBa/README.md

 Fight as iconic internet personalities like **Elom Nusk** and **DOGE** in satirical technopunk arenas.
 Each character brings unique abilities and viral personality to the battlefield.

 ### 🏃‍♂️ **3D Platformer Combat**
-Traditional MOBA meets Mario Bros! **Jump, double-jump, and wall-slide** your way to victory.
+Traditional MOBA meets Mario Bros! **Jump and double-jump** your way to victory.
 Vertical positioning is just as important as horizontal strategy.

 ### ⚡ **Lightning-Fast Matches**
 - **60 seconds:** Quick duels during coffee breaks